Poha: A Lightweight Hiking Breakfast

 In Camp:

-Put the rice in the pouch.
+Put the peas in a cup.

-Add and mix through the dry ingredients.
+Next add and mix through the dry ingredients.

 Mix again.